idsia-robotics/proximity-quadrotor-learning/README.md

         ├── version2            # Model 2 dataset .pickle files
         └── version3            # Model 3 dataset .pickle files

-The script that are executable are two:
+The executable scripts are:
 * `dataset_generator.py`
 * `keras_train.py`

 ### `dataset_generator.py`
-It is used to create the dataset files used by the models.
+Create the dataset files used by the models.
 After launching the script you will be prompted with a menu in order to select the type of dataset to create.
-Each model has it's own dataset.
+Each model has its own dataset.

 ### `keras_train.py`
-Allows you to run each model by itself or all three with the same data.
+Uses models (one or all at the time) for prediction.

 All scripts are available [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/script).

 ## Video
-Some videos related to our work can be found [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/video).
+Some videos can be found [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/video).

 ## Errata
 In the paper submission for ICRA2019, each image in Fig.2 have the left and bottom plot with inverted axis.
 Also in the same figure the smaller plot is rotated by 90° to the right.